-To our knowledge, this is the largest study evaluating the role of 68Ga PSMA-PET/CT as a primary staging tool for intraprostatic tumor lesions and the correlation with clinical and prognostic factors.
-Together with MRI and post-surgery histopathological data as a reference test, we observed a statistically significant difference in mean SUV{max} measurements between benign and malignant prostate tissue (P < 0.001).
-Intraprostatic lesions in 42 patients suspected for malignancy showed mean SUV{max} of 10.77 ± 8.45 which is comparable to other findings.
+To our knowledge, this is the largest study evaluating the role of 68Ga-PSMA PET/CT as a primary staging tool for intraprostatic tumor lesions and the correlation with clinical and prognostic factors.
+Together with MRI and postsurgery histopathologic data as a reference test, we observed a statistically significant difference in mean SUV{max} measurements between benign and malignant prostate tissue (P < 0.001).
+Intraprostatic lesions in 42 patients suspected of having a malignancy showed a mean SUV{max} of 10.77 \pm 8.45, which is comparable to other findings.
 The average SUV{max} of histopathology-positive segments was 11.8 ± 7.6 in a recently published study of 21 patients with biopsy-proven prostate cancer (23).
-Fendler et al. reported on a mean SUV{max} of 4.9 ± 2.9 for non-diseased segments (23) in comparison with 1.88 ± 0.44 in our study.
-Although a small cohort, a statistically significant difference was also observed for intraprostate cancer lesions and non-prostate cancer tissue in a group of nine patients with histopathological proven primary carcinoma of the prostate who underwent 68Ga-PSMA-PET/CT followed by radical prostatectomy (24).
-In receiver operating characteristic analyses (data not shown) a SUV{max} cut-off of > 2.73 would lead to a sensitivity and specificity of 100% and 97.62% (95% confidence interval 91.59% to 100% and 87.43% to 99.94%) in our cohort, respectively.
+Fendler et al. reported on a mean SUV{max} of 4.9 \pm 2.9 for nondiseased segments (23) in comparison with 1.88 \pm 0.44 in our study.
+Although a small cohort, a statistically significant difference was also observed for intraprostatic prostate cancer lesions and nonprostate cancer tissue in a group of 9 patients with histopathologically proven primary carcinoma of the prostate who underwent 68Ga-PSMA PET/CT followed by radical prostatectomy (24).
+In receiver-operating-characteristic analyses (data not shown), an SUV{max} cutoff of greater than 2.73 would lead to a sensitivity and specificity of 100% and 97.62% (95% confidence interval, 91.59%-100% and 87.43%-99.94%) in our cohort, respectively.
+These results need to be treated with caution because of the relatively small number of cases with histopathologic information and the arguable SUV measurements based on multiparametric MRI.
+Nevertheless, PSMA PET/CT seems to be a promising, diagnostic tool for the identification of malignant segments in the prostate.